 – Press and hold the Power button until the respective screen pops up

 2. Now tap and hold the option that says Power off.
 Depending on the vendor and the phone model, the methods can vary.
 If nothing happens as a result of the above manipulations, power down the device, then press and hold the Volume Down and Volume Up buttons simultaneously while it’s starting back up.

 3. Confirm rebooting into safe mode by tapping OK

 4. When in safe mode, go to Settings and select Apps

 8. Restart into standard mode.
-The Ads by Leadbolt virus should be gone.
+The Leadbolt ads should have now vanished from your Android device.
 You might also want to consider installing a mobile security solution to prevent attacks of this sort further on.